f3d-app/f3d/doc/user/07-COMMANDS.md

 `remove_file_groups`: A specific command to remove all files.
 No argument.

 `open_file_dialog`: A specific command to open a file dialog to selected a file to load.
 No argument.

+## Domains

+Certain libf3d (options)[../libf3d/03-OPTIONS.md] have domains which can be interacted with using commands.

+A range domain is used through `increase` and `decrease` commands, it has inclusive minimum and maximum, as well as an increment.
+`increase` and `decrease` use increment to increase/decrease and cap at maximum/minimum respectively.

+An enum domain is used through `cycle` command, it just list possible values of the option.
+`cycle` just iterate over the different possible values and loops when reaching the end.

 ## Command Script (`--command-script`)